Recommended Hardware for V-Ray:

-- Threadripper 3970X 3.7GHz (4.5 Turbo) 32 Core - With 32 cores and greatly improved per-core performance, AMD's latest Threadripper has taken an even further lead over Intel in workstation processor performance - especially with well threaded applications like rendering.
-Because of its good single-core speeds, this CPU is also well suited for modeling and animation.
+- Threadripper 3990X 2.9GHz (4.3 Turbo) 64 Core - With 64 cores and greatly improved per-core performance, AMD's latest Threadripper has taken an even further lead over Intel in workstation processor performance - especially with well threaded applications like rendering.
+Because of its fairly high turbo speeds, this CPU also does well with modeling and animation.

 - Any high PCI-E lane count processor - If you are going to use V-Ray Next GPU, then packing in as many video cards as possible is the name of the game.
 To that end, processors which support a lot of PCI-Express lanes are the way to go... and things like core count matter a lot less.
 At minimum 1 core per video card (and ideally 2) is important, though, and keeping the high clock speed high helps too.

 - Intel Core X 10000-series vs AMD Threadriper 3rd Gen

 - V-Ray CPU Comparison: Xeon Scalable vs Core i7 8700K, Core X, and Threadripper

 - V-Ray RT 3.6 Hybrid Mode: Combining CPU and GPUs for Rendering